grassator/iamdee/README.md

 > This module is still in dev and should not be used in production.

-Small AMD loader designed for inlining into the page.
+Small AMD loader designed for inlining into the page – just ~1.3Kb (~770 bytes gzipped).

 ## Supported Features